DataVertex Candidate Search API

 free_text_searched |

-object | The structured criteria the AI parsed from your free_text_search input (only present when free_text_search was used) |
+object | The structured criteria parsed from your free_text_search input (only present when free_text_search was used) |

 Code Examples